Bionus/imgbrd-grabber/docs/docs/sites/source-example.md

 Now you'll notice we're still missing the `fields` and `check` members.

 #### Auth fields
 The fields correspond to the different inputs on the login page.
-In most cases, that would be an username and password.
+In most cases, that would be a username and password.
 Sometimes, there's also a few hidden fields on the page (`<input type="hidden">`) so be careful with those as well.
 Those fields are built using the `IAuthField` type.

 In this example, there's two inputs on the page: username and password, which gives us those two fields: